afknapping/ui-sketchbook/README.md

 # curly-weasel-moo

-my prototyping bash onliners in a handy package.
+bash onliner npm scripts for prototyping in a handy package.

 Expects: